laurent409/CloudBox/README.md

 ```

 #### Return
-This API will return to you a String which give you your transaction status or an error report.
+This API will return to you a String which give you the transaction status or an error report.

 ### - Upload a folder to archives-blob (POST Method)

 #### URI
-You can zip a specific folder and upload zip-file to your container using this URI :
+You can zip a specific folder from your blob and upload this to your container using this URI :

 `/Service1.svc/{container}/upload-archive-file`